 Those women who plan on pursuing careers after giving birth have fears over whether they would be still as dedicated to their jobs as before.
 There are expectations that women should be there 100 percent for their kids, but also that they should continue advancing in their career goals.

-Quitting a job is a tough decision and many a time one gets confused in their thoughts and feelings.
+Quitting a job is a tough decision and many times one gets confused in their thoughts and feelings.
 Considering financial aspects and childcare options the ultimate decision should be based on “what you want to do”.
 The expectant mother must concentrate on how they are going to balance the clashing responsibilities of parenthood and their job.

 A resignation letter soon after maternity leave is a formal document where an employee notifies their employer that they will be leaving their job; generally preceded by a casual face-to-face talk or sending a resignation letter email.

-Like the standard resignation letter, this one is prepared no later than two weeks before the resignation.
+Like the standard letter, this one is prepared no later than two weeks before the resignation.
 Also, it should contain the essentials of any other letter of this kind.
 These include such pieces of information as the transition period, the due date of resignation, and the precise reasons for such a move.

 Importance of Resignation Letter After Maternity Leave

-The expectant mother should send the letter of resignation to inform the management of the reason for leaving the job.
+The expectant mother should send a letter of resignation to inform the management of the reason for leaving the job.
 This way you provide early notice to the employer and the management has a proper understanding of your reasons for leaving the job.

 Free Templates and Examples